 Read Their Bios

-The bachelor’s degree in Exceptional Needs: Hearing Impairments consists of 100 credits with emphasis on instructing students with moderate to severe hearing impairments.
-You will gain valuable field experience prior to student teaching working with students in both elementary and secondary school settings.
+The bachelor’s degree in Exceptional Needs: Deaf/Hard of Hearing consists of 100 credits with emphasis on instructing students who are deaf/hard of hearing.
+You will gain valuable field experience prior to student teaching working with students in pre-K through 12th grade.

 - Assessment in Special Education